isarnassiri/scQCEA/index.md

 done
 ```

-You need to copy the "Inputs" folder to the "scQCEA/extdata" folder.
-You can find path to the "scQCEA/extdata" in the directory structure of the installed package using `system.file("extdata", package = "scQCEA")` command.
+You can find sample input files in the directory structure of the installed package using `system.file("extdata", package = "scQCEA")` command.

 ### Cell Type Enrichment Analysis
 Cell type annotation on scRNA-Seq data is a pre-step for generating an interactive QC report with scQCEA.
 This step requires some bioinformatics efforts, but scQCEA provides a function that comprises all the intermediate steps including visualization.